-Rather than a fast fashion brand striving for the look alone, this incredible company curates pieces that are either artisan made, Fair Trade certified, or benefitting a philanthropic cause.
+Rather than a fast fashion brand striving for the look alone, this incredible company curates jewelry and accessories that are either artisan-made, Fair Trade certified, or benefitting a philanthropic cause.
 They also prioritize impeccable design, which is apparent in the intricate details and drool-worthy textiles.
 Here, you’ll find timeless show-stoppers you’ll cherish (and get plenty of compliments on!) for years to come.

 Marine Layer: Good Never Looked So (Cali) Cool

-Beach babes need a clean beach, and Marine Layer is doing their part to avoid waste by utilizing a custom textile that uses a recycled beechwood and sustainable, self-sufficient production.
-The result, they say, is a tee so soft it feels like one you’ve been wearing it for years.
+Beach babes need a clean beach.
+Marine Layer is doing its part to avoid waste by utilizing a custom textile that uses recycled beechwood and sustainable, self-sufficient production.
+The result, they say, is a tee so soft it feels like one you’ve been wearing for years.
 I’m dying to stop by their location in the Domain to see for myself!